deontic/pylint-server/README.md

     data = {
         "filename": "test.py", # this specifies the name for the file used in the output "code": code,          # the code to check
-        # optional pylint_opts, you could leave out this one
-        "pylint_opts": ["--disable=invalid-name,missing-function-docstring"] # if you want, you can specify arguments to pylint, there should be no spaces b/w args
     }